hmemcpy/hmemcpy.com/content/posts/visiting-islay-part-1/index.md

 title = "Visiting Islay, Part 1"
 date = 2010-01-12T20:42:06Z
 +++
 Every whisky lover gets, at some point, to experience whisky from the island of Islay in Scotland.
-This experience will be remembered throughout his life &#8211; it can be either love at first taste, or loathing for eternity.
+This experience will be remembered throughout his life: it can be either love at first taste, or loathing for eternity.
 Not everybody can handle the intensity and the powerful peaty flavor of (most) Islay whiskies, some may even stop drinking whisky altogether.
 Others, like myself, fall in love with the flavor and rarely able to drink anything else.

 <!-- more -->

 <img style="float: right; margin: 5px" src="image1.jpg" />The magic that is Islay begins to show its beauty even on the way to the island.
 Either by a flight from Glasgow to the small airport located on the road between Port Ellen and Bowmore, surrounded by peat fields.
 Or by a two hour ferry ride from the mainland to one of the two ports on Islay: Port Ellen, home to the three most famous distilleries Laphroaig, Lagavulin and Ardbeg.
 Or Port Askaig, on the other side of the island, home of Caol Ila and Bunnahabhain.

-It doesn't matter which way we will choose to get to Islay, one thing is certain &#8211; the island is like another world, different and unfamiliar; cold and wet, and at the same time warm and embracing, with strangers who make you feel like we've known them all our lives.
-Time and weather also work differently on Islay &#8211; while one side enjoys the warm sun, rain and wind sweep the other side of the island.
+It doesn't matter which way we will choose to get to Islay, one thing is certain: the island is like another world, different and unfamiliar; cold and wet, and at the same time warm and embracing, with strangers who make you feel like we've known them all our lives.
+Time and weather also work differently on Islay: while one side enjoys the warm sun, rain and wind sweep the other side of the island.
 In a clear day you can see Northern Ireland from the Laphroaig bay, and when it rains you can almost touch the dark clouds.

 The time is 08:40.
 The morning couldn't have started better than this.
 The weather app on my phone says that 15°C is expected, with not a cloud in the sky.

 Just a day prior my girlfriend and I arrived at the Edinburgh airport, picked up a rental car (with automatic transmission, a bit more expensive than manual, but worth it for driving on the *wrong side* of the road).

-After a few rounds in the huge rental car parking lot we began driving to our first destination &#8211; a small town called Tarbert, where we would spend a night before the ferry ride the next morning.
-Tip: make sure you take a GPS with you (or have one in your rental car) &#8211; not only will it show you the way, it's also a helpful reminder that you should turn **left** at roundabouts.
+After a few rounds in the huge rental car parking lot we began driving to our first destination, a small town called Tarbert, where we would spend a night before the ferry ride the next morning.
+Tip: make sure you take a GPS with you (or have one in your rental car), not only will it show you the way, but it's also a helpful reminder that you should turn **left** at roundabouts.

-The [West Loch Hotel](http://www.westlochhotel.co.uk/) couldn't be more perfectly located &#8211; less than 10 minutes away from Kennacraig Terminal, from which the Caledonian MacBrayne (or CalMac for short) ferry would take us to Port Ellen.
+The [West Loch Hotel](http://www.westlochhotel.co.uk/) couldn't be more perfectly located: less than 10 minutes away from Kennacraig Terminal, from which the Caledonian MacBrayne (or CalMac for short) ferry would take us to Port Ellen.
 The ferry hadn't arrived yet, so I used this opportunity to take a few photos of the breathtaking view.

 <a href="https://goo.gl/photos/yY7FwKeY8x1H2wx67">{{ image(path="image2.jpg", alt="View from the Kennacraig terminal pier") }}</a>